facebook/watchman/website/_docs/configuration.markdown

 everything below it.
 It will never appear in the watchman query results for the tree.

+On Linux systems, `ignore_dirs` is respected at the OS level; the kernel simply will not tell watchman about changes to ignored dirs.  macOS and Windows have limited or no support for this, so watchman needs to process and ignore this class of change.

+For large trees or especially busy build dirs, it is recommended that you move the busy build dirs out of the tree for more optimal performance.

 Since version 2.9.9, if you list a dir in `ignore_dirs` that is also listed in `ignore_vcs`, the `ignore_dirs` placement will take precedence.
 This may not sound like a big deal, but since `ignore_vcs` is used as a hint to for the placement of [cookie files](/watchman/docs/cookies.html), having these two options overlap in earlier versions would break watchman queries.

+*Since 4.6.*

+On macOS the first 8 items listed in `ignore_dirs` can be accelerated at the OS level.
+This means that changes to those paths are not even communicated to the watchman service.
+Entries beyond the first 8 are processed and ignored by watchman.
+If your workload is prone to recrawl events you will want to prioritize your `ignore_dirs` list so that the most busy ignored locations occupy the first 8 positions in this list.

 ### gc_age_seconds